Yuuki0nixx/Yuuki0nixx/README.md

 • I sometimes act differently towards different people and friends.

-• Idgaf about ships, i am indifferent towards most of them, unless its problematic or considered proship/darkship.
+• Idgaf about ships, i am indifferent towards most of them, though i do NOT tolerate problematic ships or ships considered as proship/darkship.